ucpandey2/rds_mgmt/README.md

 # rds_mgmt
-This script is to create manual snapshots of the RDS DB and retain that beyond a default retention period .
-This may be needed for some compliance or other backup process needs .
+This python script creates manual snapshots of the AWS RDS database and helps to retain that beyond a default retention period .
+The snapshot retenetion may required to meet compliance or other backup process needs .
+A cronjob required to run the script on regular interval .